Covid-19 coronavirus: What will life look like under alert level 2

 So what are the rules for level 2?

-We've united against Covid-19 and by continuing to work together we can earn the opportunity to move to Alert Level 2.
-When we move to Alert Level 2 we can leave our bubbles and reconnect with friends and family.
+When we move to alert level 2 we can leave our bubbles and reconnect with friends and family.

-We'll move to Alert Level 2 when we're confident there is no community transmission and that the disease is contained.
+The move will happen when we're confident there is no community transmission and that the disease is contained.
+The Cabinet will be meeting to consider these factors and others on Monday.

-When we do, we'll have measures in place to track and stop any new transmission and stamp out any outbreaks.
+When we do move to level 2, we'll have measures in place to track and stop any new transmission and stamp out any outbreaks.

-Cabinet is reviewing whether we are ready to move to Alert Level 2 on Monday 11 May.
-Until then, we remain at Alert Level 3.

 Play it safe